bobdavies2000/OpenCVB/README.md

 **RedCloud_Color:** *This image segmentation algorithm uses both the point cloud and color to identify cells.
 RedCloud algorithms typically reduce the point cloud resolution in X and Y to produce cells that describe regions in the image.
 This algorithm also uses the reduced point cloud but has added cells based on color for regions that have no depth.
 Because both color and the point cloud are used, the entire image is segmented instead of just that portion with depth.
 When a cell’s color is consistent, it has been matched to a cell in the previous frame.*

-# Recent Changes – October 2023
+# 2023 October - Recent Changes

 -   Over 1700 algorithms are included, averaging 30 lines of code per algorithm.
 -   Improvements to image segmentation now classify all pixels in the image.